 Growth and development can both be negative but for the purpose of this review, the focus is on their positive aspects.
 The difference between growth and development is not just semantics.
 Growth indicates a quantifiable change in size while development indicates a transformation or improvement of structure.
 The growth in physical size is measurable and refers to physical change whereas development is physical as well as social or psychological change.
 Growth means an increase while development implies improvement in quality.
 All things being equal, growth should lead to development but we know all things are never equal in real life.
 This means there could be growth without development.
 For instance, the proceeds of economic growth could be wasted or retained by a small wealthy elite as Nigeria's recent recession exemplify.
 On the other hand, the advent of development must necessarily engender some growth.
-Growth means becoming bigger or larger or having more importance and is related to quantitative improvement.
+Growth means becoming bigger or larger or having more importance and is related to quantitative improvement while development is related to both quantitative and qualitative improvement.
 Hence, growth is contained in development.
 Growth can be instantaneous but development necessarily is gradual.